How Entrepreneurship Fosters Economic Growth

 Dr. Peter Klein examines the neglected role of the entrepreneur - the active, purposeful, innovative agent who organizes and carries out productive economic activity.
 After briefly reviewing the place of entrepreneurship in economic theory, he explains what entrepreneurs do and the conditions under which they do it well.
 Dr. Klein is W. W. Caruth Chair and Professor of Entrepreneurship at Baylor University’s Hankamer School of Business and Senior Research Fellow at the Baugh Center for Entrepreneurship and Free Enterprise.

 Waltonomics: Walmart & Society

-Dr. Art Carden discussed the impact Walmart has on the economy and the communities in which it does business.
+Dr. Art Carden discusses the impact Walmart has on the economy and the communities in which it does business.
 The preponderance of evidence suggests that Walmart makes people--the poor especially--better off.
-He explained Walmart's costs and benefits and the implications for public policy.
+He explains Walmart's costs and benefits and the implications for public policy.
 Dr. Carden is an associate professor of economics at the Brock School of Business at Samford University.

 The Economics of Happiness

-Dr. Boris Nikolaev discussed the connections between economics and happiness.
-He also addressed the paradoxes researchers face in this area of study.
+Dr. Boris Nikolaev discusses the connections between economics and happiness.
+He also addresses the paradoxes researchers face in this area of study.
 Dr. Nikolaev is a researcher at the John F. Baugh Center for Entrepreneurship and Free Enterprise at the Hankamer School of Business at Baylor University.